course layout

 Vince Joaquin, Director of Golf

 4 The 276 yard 4th hole can be reached in one shot by longer hitters, so be careful!
 A well placed tee shot over the natural wetland area should put you in good position for a short second shot to a fairly flat putting surface.
-The woods on the right side of the hole are marked as a "Lateral Hazard", so play accordingly.
+The woods on the right side of the hole are marked as a lateral hazard, so play accordingly.
 Remember, this is a double green, so aim at the flag closest to you.

 5 This hole requires a well hit, blind tee shot over a hill to reach the fairway.
-There are two fairway bunkers along the right side as well as trees and brush, so aim your tee shot just left of the flag on the green and you should be safe.
+There are two fairway bunkers along the right side as well as trees, so aim your tee shot just left of the flag on the green and you should be safe.
 Assuming step 1 goes as planned, step 2 should be a simple iron shot to an elevated, not-too-tricky, green.

-9 Hole 9 is a par 5 that seemingly borrows its glory from Shakespeare—"To go for the green in two, or forget about it, that is the question."
-Most often you will just want to "Forget about it" as one of the amusing sprinkler heads in the fairway states.
-Aim your tee shot just right of the trees on the left side of the fairway.
-If your ball doesn't end up on the top of the hill on the fairway, plan to hit two more shots to the green because you are still more than 250 yards out.
-Your best bet would be to hit a mid-iron shot, over the hill in the center of the fairway, to leave yourself with a wedge shot to the green.
+9 To start hole 9, aim your tee shot just right of the trees on the left side of the fairway.
+If your ball doesn't end up on the top of the hill in the fairway, plan to hit two more shots to the green because you are still more than 250 yards out.
+Your best bet would be to hit a mid-iron shot, over the hill in the center of the fairway, to leave yourself with a short distance to the green.
 Watch out for the water hazards on both sides of the fairway by the green.
-As before, try to keep your shot below the hole, or your score will almost certainly go up.
+As before, try to keep your shot below the hole, or your score will almost certainly go up!

 Songbird Hills Golf Club • W259 N8700 Highway 164 • Hartland, WI 53029

-Reservations 262-246-7050 • FAX 262-246-6695 • info@GolfSongbird.com
+Online Reservations • Golf Shop: 262-246-7050 • info@GolfSongbird.com

-Copyright © 2000–2007, Songbird Hills Golf Club, Inc. • Web Design & Hosting by MacCetera LLC
+Copyright © 2000–2017 - Songbird Hills Golf Club, Inc.

 Songbird Hills Golf Club